MENTORSHIP

 This model is a “power with” (mutual empowerment) model as opposed to a “power over” (hierarchical) model.
 This model is not well-suited for everyone; it is best suited for those who are interested in operating an independent private practice soon after having independent licensure, and who work best without micromanagement.
 This model also supports my desire to provide mentorship in a way that is tailored to each person’s needs and goals, and to provide ongoing opportunities for this type of support, rather than a long-term employment model which, in my opinion, is too often less transparent, and more impersonal and exploitative.

-• PLEASE NOTE: I will likely have two or three openings for LMSWs in the second half of 2024.
-I am currently prioritizing interviewing people with a history of sex work—it's always been my dream to facilitate career transitions for sex workers who want to be therapists, given their capacity for emotional labor and their tendency for entrepreneurship, and because that was also my trajectory.
+PLEASE NOTE: I will likely have two or three openings for LMSWs in 2025.
+I am currently prioritizing interviewing people with a history of sex work—it’s always been my dream to facilitate career transitions for sex workers who want to be therapists, given their capacity for emotional labor and their tendency for entrepreneurship, and because that was also my trajectory.

 My business name is Dulcinea Pitagora LCSW PLLC, and I am an equal opportunity employer.
 PGM/BIPOC; transgender/GNC/non-binary and kinky people; and people with a history of sex work are encouraged to apply.
 Because my practice specializes in working with the most underserved sexuality and gender populations, is anti-racist, and is committed to dismantling white supremacy, qualifications for those I work with must include a demonstrated passion for social justice, and commitment to working with the PGM/BIPOC, the trans/GNC/NB, LGBQ, BDSM/kink, poly/CNM, and sex work communities.
 As a former sex worker myself, I am particularly inclined to mentor people who have a history of sex work as they become independently practicing psychotherapists.
 Please see my practice business model for more information and to help decide if you are a good fit for my practice.